TZstatsADS/Fall2016-proj5-grp2/README.md

     + Cooccurrence analysis:
         + topic modeling: 4-gram as a word
         + read literature: 中文切词
+    + EDA:
+        + Genre popularity over time
-    + EDA: Most frequent chords/keys/4-grams by genres*/artists/albums
+        + Most frequent chords/keys/4-grams by genres
         + Pick specific genres/artists/albums for detailed demo (with sound)
+    + Results:
+        + predict the genre of a new song
-    + Generate music with chords and keys based on particular styles you want
+        + Generate music with chords and keys based on a particular genre you want
-        + Do demo with actual sound
+            + Do demo with audio (add layers)

 + Dataset: